Congratulations IPS Graduates of 2018!

 Welcome to the Institute for Politics and Strategy

-At Carnegie Mellon University, the study of politics through the discipline of political science with support from other social science disciplines is centered in the Institute for Politics and Strategy (IPS), the university’s newest academic unit.
+At Carnegie Mellon University, the study of politics through the discipline of political science with support from other social science disciplines is centered in the Institute for Politics and Strategy (IPS).
 The institute carries on a respected tradition of interdisciplinary political science at Carnegie Mellon as it also builds upon the university’s rich heritage of applying basic science to issues of public policy.

 The flagship initiative of IPS is the undergraduate major in International Relations and Politics.
 Achieving the core objective of this major – thinking systematically about politics – requires analytical and quantitative training in political science and an understanding of culture, history, and language.
 Courses and research opportunities across this diverse intellectual spectrum provide the foundation for IPS studies and are at the heart of the undergraduate major.

 A Tradition of Political ScienceDuring the past sixty years, CMU faculty members have been innovators in what is now known as formal theory and public choice.
 Indeed, some of them were involved in founding scholarly organizations and spearheading early conferences in these areas.
 Political science teaching and research took place in numerous CMU colleges but by the early 2000s, most teaching and research in political science occurred in the Department of Social and Decision Sciences (SDS).
 Also home to research and teaching in behavioral economics, complex social systems, decision science, and strategy, entrepreneurship, and technological change, SDS supported a rigorous undergraduate and doctoral program in political science focused on US politics, quantitative methods, formal theory, game theory, international relations, and social choice.